 The early 1850s were golden years for the Nobel family.
 In 1853, Immanuel was presented at court and awarded Tsar Nikolai's Imperial Gold Medal "for diligence and creative skill in Russian industry," a rare distinction for a foreigner.
 After the Tsar's death in 1855 and the conclusion of the Crimean War under the Treaty of Paris of March 30, 1856, the new government of Russia disregarded the promises for orders made by its predecessor.

-Immanuel Nobel painted this illustration of the tests he conducted in the presence of the Tsar of Russia in 1841.
+Immanuel Nobel painted this illustration of the tests he conducted in 1841.

 Immanuel Nobel's financial reversals accumulated.
 The Russian government favored foreign suppliers at the expense of domestic ones, and Nobel's St. Petersburg factory was left to its fate.
 Alfred was sent to London and Paris in an attempt to raise money to save his father's business, but few investors wanted to risk money in Russia after the Crimean War.
 The sons saw the end coming, but Immanuel probably remained hopeful to the last.
 In 1859 it was all over.
 For the second time in his industrious life, Immanuel Nobel faced bankruptcy.
 Completely ruined, he and his wife and youngest son Emil left Russia in the summer of 1859.